liamoc/opardum-server/README.md

 The Setup.hs script can also be used.

-To build the mongoDB package, simply run the same commands from the mongodb/ directory.
+To build any of the sub-packages, simply run the same commands in their relevant directories.

 Dependencies
 ------------